genematx/bluesky-tiled-plugins/docs/tutorials/search.md

 # Search

-A catalog of Bluesky Runs can be searched, on metadata drawn from the Bluesky documents that are issues at the beginning and end of each Run (the Run Start and Run Stop documents).
+A catalog of Bluesky Runs can be searched (filtered) based on metadata.
+The metadata is drawn from the Bluesky documents that are issued at the beginning and end of each Run: the _Run Start_ and _Run Stop_ documents.

 A dot `.` can be used to traverse nested fields.

 ```python
 from tiled.queries import Key